dwjoyce/pythonbook/chapters/More on functions.rst

     print(box_volume(10, 20, 30))

-You could place the calling of the function, the line containing the function name ``print``, along with the other code towards the bottom fo your program.
+You could place the calling of the function, the line containing the function name ``print``, along with the other code towards the bottom of your program.

 It is quite clear that the integer value *10* is passed into parameter ``length``, *20* is passed into the parameter ``height``, and *30* is passed into the parameter ``width``.
-In Python, this is called *positional arguments* - the position of each argument determines which parameter it is passed into.
+In Python, this is called :term:`positional arguments` - the position of each argument determines which parameter it is passed into.
 The first argument is passed into the first parameter, the second argument is passed into the second parameter, and so on.
 If you get the order of your arguments wrong, then then the wrong data will be fed into the wrong parameters.
 Bad things will happen.

 An alternative is to explicitly state what parameters you want to use for each parameter.
 Use the same function definition, but call it in this way.
 You should place this line beneath the print statement above::